-In a world of artisanal ingredients and gourmet cuisine, it's not always enough these days to just buy the cheapest bottle simply labelled 'soy sauce'.
-Recipes can differ greatly from thick and sweet to a light, clear distillation depending on the country or region, as well as the preferred production process such as whether it is naturally brewed.
-You may also have some personal specifications to consider, such as low salt, organic, vegan, or gluten-free.
+In a world of artisanal ingredients and gourmet cuisine, it doesn't feel like enough these days to just buy the cheapest bottle labelled 'soy sauce'.
+Recipes can differ greatly from requiring a thick and sweet soy to a light, clear distillation depending on the country or region, and it's important to consider production processes such as natural brewing too.
+You may also have some personal specifications to keep in mind, such as low salt, organic, vegan, or gluten-free.

-Choosing the right soy sauce can make a huge difference to the authenticity and success of your dish, be it a dipping sauce for sushi, dim sum, or dumplings, or as a seasoning for fried rice or ramen noodles.
-Thankfully, we've done the research to determine the best options available online from Amazon, Tesco, and Asda, including Japanese, Chinese and Malaysian varieties.
-Have a read and take your pick from top producers like Kikkoman, Clearspring and Pearl River Bridge to find the perfect umami match for your cuisine.
+Choosing the right soy sauce can make a huge difference to the authenticity (and success) of your dish, be it a dipping sauce for sushi, dim sum, or dumplings, or as a seasoning for fried rice.
+Thankfully, we've done the research to determine the best options available online from Amazon, eBay, Tesco, Asda and Waitrose including top producers like Kikkoman, Clearspring and Lee Kum Kee.
+It's time to find the perfect umami match for your creations!

-There are actually many varieties of soy sauce, all made to each region's typical recipe, but many of us don't know what the differences are, which are the best for each purpose, and what else to look for and avoid.
+There are actually many varieties of soy sauce, all made to each region's typical recipe — but many of us don't know what the differences are, which are the best for each purpose, and what to look for or avoid in a soy sauce.
 Read on to find out how to tell your shoyu from your kecap manis!

-Japanese soy sauces, or shoyu, have just a few ingredients; soybeans, wheat, salt, and water, as well as occasionally kojikin, a fermenting agent.
-The ratio of these can differ depending on the type of shoyu, which we'll discuss below, but overall they're relatively thin, clear and sweet and suit delicate dishes.
+Japanese soy sauce, or shoyu, has just a few ingredients; soybeans, wheat, salt, and water, and often kojikin, a fermenting agent.
+The ratio of these ingredients can differ depending on the type of shoyu, which we'll discuss below, but overall they're relatively thin, clear and sweet and suit delicate dishes.

 If you prefer a sweeter, rounder flavour profile you might want to try saishikomi.
 Meaning "twice-brewed" saishikomi is double-fermented, giving it a stronger umami taste, more natural sweetness and less saltiness than other types.
-You're less likely to find these variations in British supermarkets, so look for authentic artisanal Japanese brands online if you'd like to sample them.
+You're less likely to find these shoyu variations in British supermarkets, so look for authentic artisanal Japanese brands online if you'd like to sample them.

 As tamari is made with little to no wheat, it is the closest of the shoyu varieties to the original Chinese soy sauce.
-It's well-known throughout the world for being a gluten-free soy sauce, so is great for those with allergies or intolerances.
-Be aware it can still contain traces, and is not necessarily 100% free of gluten unless the label directly advertises this.
+It's well-known throughout the world for being a gluten-free soy sauce, so it's great for those with allergies or intolerances.
+Be aware it can still contain traces and is not necessarily 100% free of gluten unless the label directly advertises this.

 Tamari is a darker, thicker and richer soy sauce with a stronger flavour than other Japanese soy sauces, and is said to be the best match for sushi and other dipping purposes.

 Chinese soy sauce is traditionally made only from soy, but these days it is normally brewed with wheat flour.
-It often contains added sugar, and is denser, saltier, thicker and darker than Japanese styles.
+It also often contains added sugar and is denser, saltier and darker than Japanese styles.
 Choose the thickness you prefer, or try a few out!
-You can test this by shaking the bottle – Chinese soy sauce will tend to coat the glass.
+You can test this by shaking the bottle — Chinese soy sauce will tend to coat the glass.

 Thin and savoury, light soy sauce is used to enhance the flavours of the other ingredients in a recipe.
-Light Chinese soy sauce is what westerners think of as regular soy sauce, as it is widespread and popular throughout the world.
+Light Chinese soy sauce is what we in the West think of as regular soy sauce, as it is extremely widespread and popular throughout the world.

 Some cheaper Chinese soy sauces are made by hydrolysing soy protein and combining it with other flavourings and colourings such as corn syrup, caramel and E numbers.
-Their flavour is far removed from traditionally fermented soy sauces, so if you aren't fond of additives check out the ingredients list before buying.
+The resulting flavour is far removed from that of traditionally fermented soy sauces, so if you try to avoid additives check out the ingredients list before buying.

 Chinese dark soy sauces are darker in colour and thicker in texture, but tend to be lighter in saltiness which makes them somewhat similar to dark Japanese styles.
 They are generally fermented longer than thinner options, have a sweet-salty taste and are mainly used for cooking.

-Double-dark soy sauce (as you can probably guess) is even thicker, darker, and sweeter than dark soy.
-It's also used for adding colour and rich, sweet flavour to dishes.
+Double-dark soy sauce (as you can probably guess) is even thicker, darker, and sweeter than dark soy and is often used to add colour and rich, sweet flavour to dishes.
 It's making us hungry just thinking about it!

 The Indonesian answer to soy sauce, otherwise known as kecap manis, is made from around 10-15% liquid soy sauce along with a mixture of sugar and water.
 This gives it its signature sweetness and syrupy consistency, which sometimes has spices added to it as well.

-The combination of sugar and soy sauce gives it a deep, dark colour and opacity, and the use of palm sugar in particular creates smoky, savoury undertones and caramel notes.
-More sweet than salty, it's often used alongside regular soy sauce, fish sauce and salt in Indonesian cooking and it's also great as an all purpose condiment for the table.
+The combination of sugar and soy sauce gives it a deep, dark colour and opacity, and the use of palm sugar creates smoky, savoury undertones and caramel notes.
+More sweet than salty, it's often used alongside regular soy sauce, fish sauce and salt in Indonesian cooking and is great as an all-purpose condiment for the table.

 Traditionally, making soy sauce involves soaking the soybeans and roasting and crushing the wheat, mixing them with a culturing mold such as Aspergillus oryzae and other related micro-organisms and yeasts (this mixture is called "koji" in Japan) and leaving this for a few days to develop.

 Non-naturally brewed sauces usually have extra flavouring, colouring and salt added, plus the process produces some undesirable compounds including some carcinogens.
 Therefore, ingredients-wise, most soy sauce aficionados recommend sticking to a recipe as close to the original four ingredients of water, salt, soybeans and wheat flour as possible.